Here's What Steve Nash Said About Kyrie Irving Before The Nets Host The Warriors

-Here's What Steve Nash Said About Kyrie Irving Before The Nets Hosted The Warriors
+Here's What Steve Nash Said About Kyrie Irving Before The Nets Played The Warriors

-The Brooklyn Nets and Golden State Warriors are playing for the first time this season on Tuesday evening at Barclays Center in Brooklyn, New York.
+The Brooklyn Nets lost at home to the Golden State Warriors on Tuesday night 117-99.

+The loss dropped the Nets to 10-5 and improved the Warriors to 12-2.

-Before the game, head coach Steve Nash spoke to reporters and was asked about Kyrie Irving.
+Before the game, Steve Nash, spoke to reporters and was asked about Kyrie Irving.

 The clip of what he said can be seen in a tweet that is embedded below from the Twitter account of SNY's Nets Videos.